 Are Prevention Measures Effective?

-Clearly, players experiencing symptoms of brain injury need to come out of the game and rest until they’ve recovered.
+Players experiencing symptoms of brain injury need to come out of the game and rest until they’ve recovered.
 But is there anything we can do to prevent concussions before they occur?

 The rules of play can be tweaked.

 The NFL recently moved kickoffs up by five yards, reducing the distance between the opposing teams, making it more likely that the kicked ball would land in the end zone.
-That obviates the kick return, which can be a very dangerous play for the one guy who catches the ball while 11 huge men are running straight at him.
+That obviates the kick return, which can be a very dangerous play for the one player who catches the ball while 11 huge men are running straight at him.

 This rule change did, statistically, reduce concussions, but how this was reported in the media provides a quick illustration of one way to “spin” the data.